 If the Contractor wishes to disclose export controlled technology or technical data to the University, the Contractor will, prior to disclosing any information, technical data or source code that is subject to export controls under federal law, notify the University in writing that the material is export controlled and shall identify the controls that apply.
 The University shall have the right to decline or limit (a) the receipt of such information, and (b) any task requiring receipt of such information.
 In the event the Contractor sends any such technical data or product that is subject to export control, without notice of the applicability of such export control, the University has the right to immediately terminate a contract resulting from this ITN.
-The Contractor understands and agrees that to the extent the Contractor's personnel have access to work or materials subject to U.S. export control regulatory requirements or have the appropriate U.S. government approval.
+The Contractor understands and agrees that to the extent the Contractor's personnel have access to work or materials subject to U.S. export controls while on University property, such personnel will meet all federal export control regulatory requirements or have the appropriate U. S. government approval.